Abbey Catholic Primary School

 Q10: If a parent of a child with Special Educational Needs has a complaint about the school, how does the governing body (or proprietor) deal with the complaint?

-If you have a complaint about the school please contact the Principal, Mr McTernan and we will do everything we can to fix the issue.
-Our school and governing body take complaints seriously and will act upon these on an individual basis.
+The school and governing body take complaints seriously and will act upon these on an individual basis

 Q11: How does the governing body (or proprietor) involve other people in meeting the needs of pupils with Special Educational Needs including support for their families?